steveh127/UM-Micropython/README.md

 ## Bling

 A display using tiny RGB LEDs controlled using the neopixel module.
 Driven with an ESP32-S3 and including an I2S amplifier and SD card slot.
-A kitchen clock application and an audio player demonstrate it's capabilities.
+A kitchen clock application demonstrates some of it's capabilities.

 ## Light Crystals Kit